rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    6-8 hours.
 Writing the quiz.
 One hour.
 Writing the assignment.
    Two hours.
 Total: More than twenty hours.
 Too much for one class.
    Old one: #202, `student-graders`.
-1. My first big programmign project (`sketches/first-big-programming-project`)
+1. My first big programming project (`sketches/first-big-programming-project`)
+1. DRYing out my course webs.

 Old "soon"